 All round, the Vansky offers incredible value.More Info on Amazon

 Available for: iPhone 6/6s, 7

 It would be more accurate to describe the Watershot Pro as a photography kit, rather than merely a case.
 It adds considerable bulk to your iPhone, but the housing is made for serious depth.
 You can dive to 60m (195 feet) with the Watershot and take beautiful photos through the optical-grade glass window.
 The ergonomic grip is particularly useful when you’re diving in gloves.

 Additionally, Watershot makes several accessories that can be attached to your Pro case.
 The wide-angle lens lets you capture undersea vistas, while the pistol grip and lighting tray are great for videographers.

 In contrast with all this positivity, the Watershot comes with one major downside: the walls are thick enough to prevent normal touchscreen usage.
 You actually have to download an app and use the integrated buttons to operate your phone.
-This is a necessary evil for scuba diving, but annoying at shallower depths.More Info
+This is a necessary evil for scuba diving, but annoying at shallower depths.More Info on Amazon

 LifeProof Frē Waterproof Anti-Shock Case

 Available for: iPhone 6/6s, 6/6s Plus, 7, 7 Plus; Samsung Galaxy S7, S8, S8+; Google Pixel, Pixel XL

 If you could choose only one case for every environment, the Lifeproof Frē would rank highly amongst the options.
 The reviews of this well-made case are glowing with praise.